mantidproject/governance/governance.md

 * Calling regular meetings of the Working Group (the Secretary might do this instead).
 * Attend the User Meetings

-**Terms of Reference.**

-The TWG is responsible for the following activities and processes:

-* Helps facilitate coordination between Contributors.
+**Responsibility of the TWG.**

+For general responsilities see blah.
+Specific to the TWG:

 * (should this responsibility be included?)
 Holds and maintains a development risk register, which is only solely with keeping track of known risks that may risk Mantid can't be deployed on relevant facility OS platforms or developer no longer can sufficiently easily contribute to Mantid (e.g. due to obsolesent devops component) or other similar existential risk to Mantid.
-* Maintains the Committed Collaborative Roadmap (CCR).
+* Maintains and updates the Committed Collaborative Roadmap (CCR).
 * Communicates relevant items on the CCR will local facility management and vice versa.
-* TWG members should encourage experts in key areas to attend where appropriate as guests.
 * Provides technical feedback on items brought forward to the TWG.
 * Promotes consensus on infrastructure and processes.
 * Coordinates and advises on major designs.